pinkipie11/pinkipie11/README.md

 - 👋 Hi, I’m @pinkipie11
 - 👀 I’m interested in ...
-Javascript
+Javascript / React.js
-- 🌱 I’m currently learning ... looking forward to /React.js
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... stani.simic22@gmail.com